wellspringcp/wellspring/01-principles/01-03-equality-vs-the-morality-of-life-apologia.md

 *Additionally, if you are a Judeo-Christian believer or a secularist, we make special appeals to you further down in this document which we hope you will find it edifying to read.*

-## The metaphysically characteristic nature of humankind - the featherless biped?
+## The metaphysically characteristic nature of humankind - the social animal or the rational creature?
 - Humankind is the rational creature.
 - Validate this somehow.